 Most of the food comes from the two major Melbourne-wide food relief organisations, namely Foodbank and SecondBite.
 FoodShare’s volunteers visit Foodbank every fortnight and pick up around 200Kg of fruit and veggies plus some pastries and refrigerated goods.
 They visit SecondBite every week and pick up around 80Kg of fruit and veggies.

-They also collect donations from a variety of local sources including ‘out of date’ food, excess items and purchased goods donated by individuals.
-Donations of money is also welcome and is used to purchase essential items.
+They also collect donations from a variety of local sources including excess items and purchased goods donated by individuals.
+Donations of money are also welcome and is used to purchase essential items.

 So where are the collection points?
 Bins are placed in five local Woolworths supermarkets, Foodworks Ivanhoe and Diamond Village and Diamond Creek IGA supermarkets.
 Their contents are augmented by generous contributions from churches, businesses, service groups, schools and individuals.
 Spoilable foods are collected in a refrigerated van which was purchased with the aid of a generous cash donation from Watsonia RSL, while other goods are transported in volunteer’s vehicles.